elena1iuliana1cojanu/csy1018-assign1/README.md

 o	csy1018-assign1/css		    -  All css files (.css) o   csy1018-assign1/README      -  Read me file

+ I spent more then 20 hours
+I discussed with one of my friends about the favicon ..it was a simple project but for a beginner was a big challenge and a huge start

 I tried to do it simple and clear and double check with the requirements

 I hope I touched all the points